max-java/module-switcher/monolith/HELP.md

 Like with Controllers or Dao, you'd rather prefer avoid creating unused beans by adding @ConditionalOnProperty annotation.
 This example aims to demonstrate possibility to inject different beans implementation based on bean name rather than type, and conditions of that injection could be easily moved from application.properties to some kind of runtime condition, even if it's rare and strange solution.

+### service
+Usually service layer is a place where you will have all your business logic.
+From one side, it is controller that provides user input to service, from the other - it is dao that saves result of service work.
+As we don't do any kind of business work, this one just takes value and pass it forward, nothing interesting.